UK Home Office Guidance Failure to Prevent Fraud

 What is the FTPF Offence?

-This offence is set out in sections 199 – 206 and schedule 13 of the ECCTA, and applies to large, incorporated bodies and partnerships across all sectors of the economy,
+This offence is set out in sections 199 – 206 and schedule 13 of ECCTA, and applies to large, incorporated bodies and partnerships across all sectors of the economy.

 Organisations will be guilty of an offence if an associated person commits a fraud offence intending to directly or indirectly benefit the organisation or their clients.
 The definition of associated persons is again similar to that under the Bribery Act 2010.
 Associated persons include employees, agents, subsidiaries and others.
 It does not need to be demonstrated that senior managers or directors ordered or knew about the fraud.